dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 ## ReadSecureContentFromMailbox

-An application running on a remote device can invoke this API on Relay Server to to retrieve secure payload content from a mailbox (encrypted data specific to a Provisioning Information Provider).
+An application running on a remote device can invoke this API on Relay Server to retrieve secure payload content from a mailbox (encrypted data specific to a Provisioning Information Provider).

 ### Endpoint